AdobeDocs/workfront.sv-SE/help/quicksilver/workfront-basics/priorities/get-started-with-priorities.md

 <!--
 ## Considerations

 * Accessing tasks in Priorities is across tabs.
 We plan to add additional tabs, like Documents, Subtasks, Approvals, etc, in the future.
-Let us know you need these items by submitting feedback using the **Give Feedback** button.-->
+Let us know you need these items by submitting feedback using the **Give Feedback** button.
+-->